tgen/vcfMerger2/README.md

 ### Filtering options [[ --filter_by_pass and --filter options ]]
 VCF Filtering is performed here using a third party tool called SnpSift from the snpEff tool.
-The full path to "SnpSift.jar" file MUST be provided to vcfMerger2 if any of the two aforementioned option is given.
+The full path to "SnpSift.jar" file MUST be provided to vcfMerger2 if any of the two aforementioned options is given.
 `--path_jar_snpsift` is used to provide the full path to the jar file Two options are available to filter the variant before merging the vcf files.
 `--filter-by-pass` and `--filter`